MicrosoftDocs/sql-docs/docs/advanced-analytics/r/sql-server-r-services.md

 Traditionally data scientists using R have had problems with both performance and scale, especially when using large dataset.
 That is because the common runtime implementation is single-threaded and can accommodate only those data sets that fit into the available memory on the local computer.
 Integration with SQl Server Machine Learning Services provides multiple features for better performance, with more data:

-+ **RevoScaleR**.: This R package contains implementations of some of the most popular R functions, redesigned to provide parallelism and scale.
++ **RevoScaleR**: This R package contains implementations of some of the most popular R functions, redesigned to provide parallelism and scale.
 The package also includes functions that further boost  performance and scale by pushing computations to the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] computer, which typically has far greater memory and computational power.

 + **revoscalepy**.
 This Python library, available in SQL Server 2017, implements the most popular functions in RevoScaleR, such as remote compute contexts, and many algorithms that support distributed processing.